-Richard has been appointed to the Harlow and Gilston Garden Town review panel.
-He will review emerging proposals for all modes, with emphasis on walking, cycling, and public transport.
+Richard is appointed to the Harlow and Gilston Garden Town review panel run by Frame Projects.
+He reviews emerging proposals for all modes, with emphasis on walking, cycling, and public transport.

 Strategic support and review: Local Cycling and Walking Infrastructure Plans (LCWIPs)